-In 1993, Dr. Louise Kreher Turner and her husband, Frank Allan Turner, donated 120 acres of forest land to Auburn University’s School of Forestry and Wildlife Sciences.
+In 1993, Dr. Louise Kreher Turner and her husband, Frank Allan Turner, donated 120 acres of forest land to Auburn University’s College of Forestry, Wildlife and Environment.
 As Auburn and surrounding areas continued to grow, the Turners wanted to see the preserve intact and become an educational facility where “students” could study, learn, appreciate, and enjoy the natural world.

 The Kreher Preserve & Nature Center, as it is now called, first belonged to the Creek Indian tribes.
 It was later bought by the Carter family and became a homestead when it was sold to the Cooper family.
 Frank and Dr. Louise Kreher Turner bought the land from the Coopers after the house burnt down in the late 1930’s.
 The Turners used the former cotton farm for cattle for a couple of decades before allowing the land to return to forest.
 The Turners donated the land for public use to be managed by Auburn University in 1993.